 Yasmin Andrew is the Student Liaison Officer in the Department of Physics, Imperial College London.
-She received a BSc.(Hons) in Pure and Applied Physics from UMIST, a PhD in Physics from Imperial College London and a PGCE (Physics) from MMU.
 She is a Fellow of the Institute of Physics.

-Yasmin is currently working on the JET, MAST and DIII-D tokamaks in the areas of the L-H transition, H-mode pedestal studies, dust, divertor and scrape-off layer impurity transport and core plasma transient impurity events.
+Yasmin is currently working on the JET, MAST-U, DIII-D and ST40 tokamaks in the areas of the L-H transition, H-mode pedestal studies, dust, divertor and scrape-off layer impurity transport and core plasma transient impurity events.

 et al., 2015, Non-linear dependence of the height of a chain fountain on drop height, Physics Education, Vol:50, ISSN:0031-9120, Pages:564-567